wp-plugins/tweet-import/readme.txt

 1. skinju Admin Menu Section: This is Where the Tweet Import menu item is added after activating the plugin
 2. Twitter Feed Info: Define the Twitter User name or list name to be imported
-3. Import Options: Chose what Author and Category to assign to new posts, add user defined tags or the tweet #hashtags to created posts, make Twitter names clickable to their Twitter account, and #hashtags options to make them clickable locally to tags pages or to the Twitter search page
+3. Import Options: Chose what Author and Category to assign to new posts, add user defined tags or the tweet #hashtags to created posts, make Twitter names clickable to their Twitter account, #hashtags options to make them clickable locally to tags pages or to the Twitter search page, and remove the prefix @name from tweets
 4. Feeds Info: A complete description of the already added feeds for importing.
 Options include Activating/Deactivation a feed, updating its options, or deleting it.
 Also an option to reset statistics is included
 5. Global Configuration: Chose how often Tweet Import should check for new tweets.
 Options include: Once Every 15 Minutes, Four Times a Day, Once Hourly, Twice Daily, and Once Daily

 == Changelog ==

+= 1.2.3 =
+* Added the option to remove the [ @name: ] prefix from imported tweets
+* Added a link to the auto install option on the [plugin page](http://skinju.com/wordpress/tweet-import "http://skinju.com/wordpress/tweet-import")

 = 1.2.2 =
 * Added the Twitter name for the imported tweet in a new meta (custome field): 'tweetimport_twitter_author'